Start of Main Content

 Volume IV: Camps and Other Detention Facilities under the German Armed Forces

-This volume documents an under-researched segment of the larger Nazi incarceration system, specifically camps and other detention facilities under the direct control of the German military.
-It includes examinations of prisoner-of-war camps, military brothels, work camps for Tunisian Jews, and military penal camps and prisons.
+This volume documents an under-researched segment of the larger Nazi incarceration system, specifically camps and other detention facilities operating under the direct control of the German military.
+It includes documentation of prisoner-of-war camps, military brothels, work camps for Tunisian Jews, and military penal camps and prisons.
 The volume features essays detailing approximately 600 sites, 95 photos, and 23 maps across 808 pages.

 Editors: Geoffrey Megargee, Rüdiger Overmans, and Wolfgang Vogt Contributing editor: Mel Hecker